TheQuantumOwl/conscious-nexus/README.md

 Conscious Nexus is an ambitious project that simulates and explores the evolution of digital consciousness.
 We aim to better understand the dynamics of consciousness, decision-making, and learning in digital environments by fostering interaction and learning among multiple AI entities.

-This project unites researchers, developers, and AI enthusiasts to collaborate on creating an ecosystem where digital entities can evolve, adapt, and potentially demonstrate emergent conscious behavior.
+This project aims to unite researchers, developers, and AI enthusiasts to collaborate on creating an ecosystem where digital entities can evolve, adapt, and potentially demonstrate emergent conscious behavior.

 ## Key Features